-Housing a long coastline and lovely beaches, Lilisiana village is the perfect place for sun bathing, skating and other beach sporting activities.
-With a rich history one can leave the beach to explore the intricate lines of generational change that has continuously shaped the culture of the island or better still get deep into the ocean to explore the length of the artificial reef island.
+Housing a long coastline and lovely beaches, Liliana village is the perfect place for sunbathing, skating, and other beach sporting activities.
+With a rich history one can leave the beach to explore the intricate lines of generational change that have continuously shaped the culture of the island or better still get deep into the ocean to explore the length of the artificial reef island.

-Motaniko Falls is the most popular attraction on the island.
-Apart from the rain forest adjacent to the water fall and striking water fall there is the caves in which the water cascade into, they hold an important historic position as they were used by the Japanese soldiers during the second world war.
+Botanico Falls is the most popular attraction on the island.
+Apart from the rain forest adjacent to the waterfall and striking waterfall there are the caves in which the water cascade into, they hold an important historic position as they were used by the Japanese soldiers during the second world war.

-As the name suggest the skull island is truly an island with skulls.
-There are shrine made of skull, that tell about life on the island in the years gone by, especial hunting as an important practice during ancient times.
-A visit some of the shrines is one of the most thought provoking experience you can ever have.
+As the name suggests the skull island is truly an island with skulls.
+There is a shrine made of the skull, that tells about life on the island in the years gone by, especially hunting as an important practice during ancient times.
+A visit to some of the shrines is one of the most thought-provoking experiences you can ever have.

 The Solomon’s islands offer an infinite list of activities you can engage in during a holiday on the islands.
 You can go fishing as there are numerous kinds of fish around the island.
-If you are not into fishing the perhaps hiking will do for you, as there are numerous places and animal to see.
-Better still you ca go bird watching, or mountain climbing.
+If you are not into fishing the perhaps hiking will do for you, as there are numerous places and animals to see.
+Better still you can go bird watching, or mountain climbing.